When you add a domain to your G Suite or Cloud Identity account, keep in mind some limitations with secondary domains

 Tip: Google uses the name of your primary domain as the name for your organization as a whole.
-This is the organization name referenced in the sharing options that users see.
-When you add other domains, you might want to change your organization name to a more inclusive name.
+The organization name is referenced in the sharing options that users see.
+When you add domains, you might want to change your organization name to a more inclusive name.